Divyansh230/BL-Frontend-Training/README.md

 -`<internal>`:How to apply css by using only <style> tag -`<external>`:Using external css and making the importance of using it.
 -`<Units>`:All the units used in css

+---
+## 📅 Day 3 Task: CSS Box Model,Positioning of the Elements and Flexbox

+Started Learning about box model in which covered the concept of margin,padding,block element and inline-block element.

+Secondry Learned about css flexbox model, Specially Parent child property for the alligning of the items

+### 🖼️ HTML Form Practice Preview